For Academy Directors and Directors of Coaching

 Three Structured Layers

-1. Objective Benchmarking – Standardized skills assessment that measures player development consistently over time.
+Standardized skills assessment that measures player development consistently over time.

-2. Parent Dashboard Visibility – Secure, mobile-access dashboards that allow families to see measurable progress.
+Secure, mobile-access dashboards that allow families to see measurable progress.

-3. Structured Development Conversations – Coaches anchor feedback in objective evidence rather than perception.
+Coaches anchor feedback in objective evidence rather than perception.

-What the Soccer Skills Challenge Is Not
+What the Academy Retention System Is Not

 It strengthens what strong academies are already doing.

-How Academies Use SSC
+How Academies Use the System

 Player Development Visibility

-• Make individual development visible across the season
+Make development visible

-• Reduce emotionally driven player movement
+Reduce emotionally driven movement

 Supporting Pathway Conversations